 - Permitting and Ordinances for Solar PV in New Hampshire (map produced at NH Office of Strategic Initiatives, January 13, 2015)

 Solar Friendly Planning for New Hampshire Communities

-The Southern New Hampshire Planning Commission has created a quick resource guide for planning boards and municipal officials in crafting solar friendly regulations and developing solar friendly communities in new hampshire.
+The Southern New Hampshire Planning Commission has created a quick resource guide for planning boards and municipal officials in crafting solar friendly regulations and developing solar friendly communities in New Hampshire.

-The Renewable Energy Incentives page lists a number of opportunties for towns to create incentives for renewable energy systems.
+The Renewable Energy Incentives page lists a number of opportunities for towns to create incentives for renewable energy systems.
 The page includes maps of towns that offer property tax exemptions for renewable energy systems.

 Thinking about installing solar at your home?